denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 | `\s` (Two spaces)              | Two spaces                | Two spaces (preserves leading space on the line) |
 | `\` (at end of line, Invalid)   | n/a - Invalid             | Omits new line on that line (Invalid in a text block) |

+**==In Java text blocks (introduced in Java 13+), the opening `"""` must be followed by a newline, and the content starts from the next line.
+The closing `"""` can either be on a new line after the last content or aligned with the indentation level, but any whitespace before the closing delimiter is ignored.==**

 **Examples**

 ```java